 For example, you can tie a looped band on a pull-up bar and let it hang like a noose.
 Then, step inside the band, grab the pull-up bar, and perform band-assisted pull-ups.
 The band would remove some of the resistance, making it easier to do pull-ups.
-Using bands with different resistance helps build strength and is a great way to practice pull-ups.
+Using bands with different tensions helps build strength and is a great way to practice pull-ups.

 Speaking of energy, resistance bands have linear variable resistance (LVR).
 There is almost no resistance initially, but tension rises as you lengthen a band, similar to a slingshot.

-How to pick the correct Resistance Band
+How to Pick the Correct Resistance Band

 Getting used to resistance bands takes some time.
 They can feel awkward initially because the tension you feel differs from what you experience when using free weights and gym machines or doing bodyweight activities (e.g., push-ups).

 When selecting a resistance band, you should consider the following factors:

 - Resistance level: Bands come in various resistance levels, ranging from light to heavy.
 You should be able to train through a full range of motion and reach the top of each repetition without swinging your body or using momentum.
 The repetition should feel progressively more challenging, culminating in peak contraction before returning to the starting position.

 - Material: Most manufacturers use latex, rubber, or a combination of materials.
 Latex bands are more durable and long-lasting, but some people may have an allergy to latex.
 Rubber bands are a good alternative and are often more affordable.

 - Length: Resistance bands come in different lengths, and the length you need depends on the exercises you plan to do and your height.
 A band that is 4 to 6 feet (120 - 180 cm) long is suitable for most exercises.